py-mine/mcproto/CONTRIBUTING.md

 a lot of cases, type checkers can even uncover many things that our unit tests wouldn't find.

 There are many python type-checkers available, the most notable ones being `mypy` and `pyright`.
 We decided to use `pyright`, because it has great support for many newer typing features.
+Specifically, this project actually uses `basedpyright`, which is a fork of pyright, that adds in some extra checks and features from Pylance (vscode extension).

-Pyright can be used from the terminal as a stand-alone linter-like checker, by simply running `pyright .` (from within an activated virtual environment).
+Pyright can be used from the terminal as a stand-alone linter-like checker, by simply running `basedpyright .` (from within an activated virtual environment).
 But just like with linters, you should ideally just [include it into your editor directly](#editor-integration).
 We also run pyright automatically, as a part of [pre-commit](#pre-commit).

 ## Pre-commit